GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I always spend a day a week learning new stuff.
-That means I spend 20% more of my time than my colleagues learning new stuff.
-Now 20% at compound interest means that after four and a half years I will know twice as much as them.
+> ### Most programming languages contain good parts and bad parts.
+I discovered that I could be better programmer by using only the good parts and avoiding the bad parts.
 >
-> ~ *Richard Hamming*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts